THE STORY OF WRAM

 Joe Wimbrow notes that the Field Finding Committee succeeded in locating an acceptable site in 1975 off Route 129 in Croton, the former Croton Sky Park, which was almost ideally central to the memberships’ residences in Westchester County.
 Unfortunately, because of a lawyer’s error in the announcement of intent to purchase and the Club’s unprepared approach to town meetings, the intended purchase was not approved.
 “Effectively,” writes Wimbrow, “we went to the meetings, hat in hand, and asked, ‘May we fly our planes in your territory?’
 We had not presented to the board or residents any advantage to them if they approved our permit.”

-After many flights, queries and searches by car, an ideal property across the Westchester line in Putnam County was found by Don Kilgus with the help of a real estate agent on a rainy Sunday afternoon in the fall of 1977.
+After many flights, queries, and searches by car, an ideal property across the Westchester line in Putnam County was found by Don Kilgus with the help of a real estate agent on a rainy Sunday afternoon in the fall of 1977.
 He went to the Patterson Town Hall and found out who owned it.
-It was an 81.48-acre lot off Route 311, farm land formerly owned by Mortimer H. Dykeman, Jr., and his wife, Gloria, which had been sold to a consortium of developers [Brookside Associates].
+It was an 81.48-acre lot off Route 311, farmland formerly owned by Mortimer H. Dykeman, Jr., and his wife, Gloria, which had been sold to a consortium of developers [Brookside Associates].

 “You have to thank Tom Moore and Joe Wimbrow,” recalls Frank DeVore.
 “They were the moving forces, Tom Moore especially because of his ability to finance it.
 We signed personal notes, but we didn’t have to put anything up.
 He [Tom] bent a few arms at the bank.
 Tom was the treasurer of a big company….
 Joe Wimbrow worked along with Tom on it.
 He was with IBM.”

 Joe Wimbrow estimates that during the 6 or 7 years of the search, with an increasing level of activity each year, in 1975 and 1976 alone, he personally visited and walked around on 29 sites and drove by almost 20 others.
-During the 14 months between the deposit and the closing on the field, Tom Moore, the Treasurer, and Wimbrow, the President, spent an average of 6 to 12 hours per week on the project, a total of 500 man hours.
+During the 14 months between the deposit and the closing on the field, Tom Moore, the Treasurer, and Wimbrow, the President, spent an average of 6 to 12 hours per week on the project, a total of 500 man-hours.
 By early April 1977, Wimbrow and Moore were close to getting an agreement with the owners to purchase the field, so they hired Mr. Edward I. Sumber of Carmel, New York, a lawyer experienced in local real estate law and permits, to represent WRAM.

 Kirschstein also had a hand in the selection.
 “As far as our field is concerned, I wasn’t involved except to help get a local lawyer.
 We had to get a guy who had knowledge of the local laws and real estate.
 I’m a patent lawyer, so I don’t know that much about it.
 I participated to some extent but the legal work was done by the guy we picked.
 I remember that we went to the Town to put our case before them.
-It was my first picture of how small town America works.
-These local citizens were running their own meeting.
+It was my first picture of how small-town America works.
+These local citizens were running their own meetings.
 I’d never seen that.
 I had started in the City.
 We had an elderly guy then [Tom Powers] who knew about this type of thing.
 He knew how to handle it.
 We presented our case and got the resolution that is all on the record.
 You’ve got that in the archives, the records approving us.
 That’s our treasure for the Club in my opinion.
 That’s the basic document, the Use Permit for our purpose.”

-Wimbrow, Moore and Sumber attended a Patterson Town Board meeting on April 13, 1977, to explain the need to request a Special Use Permit and re-zoning to allow model airplane flying on 75 of the almost 82 acres to be purchased.
+Wimbrow, Moore, and Sumber attended a Patterson Town Board meeting on April 13, 1977, to explain the need to request a Special Use Permit and re-zoning to allow model airplane flying on 75 of the almost 82 acres to be purchased.
 Their presentation included a demonstration of Moore’s scale WACO, wiggling its control surfaces with a transmitter.
-On the afternoon of May 7, 1977, they organized a flying demonstration on site for members of the Town Board, Zoning Board, Planning Board, the City Engineer and local residents.
+On the afternoon of May 7, 1977, they organized a flying demonstration on-site for members of the Town Board, Zoning Board, Planning Board, the City Engineer, and local residents.

 After several more meetings and presentation of documentation, including the Club’s Field Rules and an engineering report on sound levels of up to 0.61-cubic inch motors, the permit was finally approved on January 27, 1978.
 In the permit application, the engineering report prepared by William F. Zeller, Assoc. of Mahopac stated that “Ninety-five (95) percent of the property will remain as is with the remaining five (5) percent being used by the APPLICANT.
 Virtually all the land, if used as proposed, will remain forever green.”
 A later meeting with the Town’s Environmental Protection Committee clarified that “forever green” was not meant as a permit restriction.